jvaughan504-glitch/WIFIRover/README.md

 The command string format, failsafe behaviour, and telemetry framing are fully documented in [`docs/communication_protocol.md`](docs/communication_protocol.md).
 Consult that guide when integrating new sensors or extending the command set.

+### Optional Robot Hub Firmware Variants

+The alternative ESP32 hub sketches build on the base networking code and remain drop-in replacements:

+- **`MCUwifiSimplified_Autonomous.ino`** – Enables on-device obstacle avoidance.
+  When the controller sends `AUTO:1;` the ESP32 stops forwarding joystick packets and instead computes steering/throttle commands from the live telemetry stream.
+Sending `AUTO:0;` returns control to the operator.
+- **`MCUwifiSimplified_Autonomous_Web.ino`** – Adds the same autonomous features
+  plus an integrated HTTP/WebSocket interface (port 80/81).
+The dashboard shows distance, environmental, and speed readings and lets you toggle horn/lights or change modes from a phone without reflashing other boards.

+If you stick with the base firmware the rover behaves exactly as documented in the original manual-control workflow.

 ## Contributing
 Pull requests and issue reports are welcome.
 Please include relevant wiring